Fiamē Naomi Mataʻafa: Australia

-Fiamē has put a significant emphasis on climate change with relations between Samoa and Australia.
-During the tenure of former Australian prime minister Scott Morrison, Fiamē warned that Australia's reluctance to increase action on climate change could potentially see a degradation of relations between Apia and Canberra.
-Following the defeat of the Morrison government in the 2022 Australian election, Fiamē welcomed the new government of prime minister Anthony Albanese and its promise to increase Australia's commitment to dealing with climate change.
+Mataʻafa put a significant emphasis on climate change with relations between Samoa and Australia.
+During the tenure of former Australian prime minister Scott Morrison, Mataʻafa warned that Australia's reluctance to increase action on climate change could potentially see a degradation of relations between Apia and Canberra.
+Following the defeat of the Morrison government in the 2022 Australian election, Mataʻafa welcomed the new government of prime minister Anthony Albanese and its promise to increase Australia's commitment to dealing with climate change.
 She also praised the smooth transition of administrations, contrasting it to Samoa's turbulent change of government in 2021.

-During the visit of Australian foreign minister Penny Wong in June 2022, Fiamē signed on to the "Tautua – Human Development for All" partnership.
+During the visit of Australian foreign minister Penny Wong in June 2022, Mataʻafa signed on to the "Tautua – Human Development for All" partnership.
 This deal aims to increase Human Development and tackle social inequalities in Samoa.
 Wong also announced that the Australian government would replace the Guardian-class patrol boat Nafanua II, the condition of which had deteriorated.
-Fiamē stated that the Nafanua II replacement would increase Samoa's maritime security.
-Following the meetings, Fiamē confided to news outlets that "The new Australian Government wants to put more energy and resources in the Pacific", whilst also acknowledging the previous government.
+Mataʻafa stated that the Nafanua II replacement would increase Samoa's maritime security.
+Following the meetings, Mataʻafa confided to news outlets that "The new Australian Government wants to put more energy and resources in the Pacific", whilst also acknowledging the previous government.

 China

-Unlike her predecessor, Fiamē has taken a more cautious approach regarding relations with China.
-Before formally assuming office, Fiamē announced that she would scrap the previous government's plans to construct a new Chinese funded port.
+Before formally assuming office, Mataʻafa announced that she would scrap the previous government's plans to construct a new Chinese funded port.
 She stated that Samoa did not need such a project and that it would risk racking up the country's debt.
 As of 2021, Samoa's debt to China accounted for 19% of its GDP.
 She later reaffirmed this decision once she took office.
-Despite this, Fiamē has said that she intends to maintain good relations with China and its geopolitical advisory, the United States.
+Despite this, Mataʻafa has said that she intends to maintain good relations with China and its geopolitical adversary, the United States.
 In late May 2022, Chinese foreign minister Wang Yi visited Samoa and signed bilateral agreements with Fiamē.
 Wang was also visiting neighbouring countries to pitch a multilateral economic and security deal.
-Fiamē did not agree to the proposal describing it as 'abnormal' and said that no implementation of such an agreement should occur until countries of the Pacific Islands Forum met to examine it.
+Mataʻafa did not agree to the proposal describing it as 'abnormal' and said that no implementation of such an agreement should occur until countries of the Pacific Islands Forum met to examine it.